intxparts/intxparts.github.io/README.md

 - requires the latest from the [LuaModules](https://github.com/intxparts/LuaModules) repository
 - requires LuaModules repository to be accessible from LUA_PATH

-*build.lua* provides two commands: "new note" and "build".
+*build.lua* provides several commands: "new dev note", "new math note" and "build".

 ### New Dev Note